PEM-Humboldt/regi0/paper/paper.md

 # Summary
 `regi0` (pronounced re-hyoh) is a Python library to complement and verify existing geographic and taxonomic information from biological records.
-Relying on user-provided data or third party APIs, it offers functions to extract information based on each record's scientific name and coordinates.
-Furthermore, `regi0` provides a verification function that compares existing values in a dataset with extracted (*i.e.* expected) values, flagging the records that do not match and adding new suggested values.
+Relying on user-provided data or third party APIs, it offers functions to extract information (*e.g.* country of occurrence or higher-level taxonomic classification) based on each record's coordinates and scientific name.
+Furthermore, `regi0` provides a verification function that compares existing values in a dataset with extracted (*i.e.* expected) ones, flagging those records that do not match and adding new suggested values. `regi0` aims to give its users the ability to complete datasets and create flexible verification workflows in order to assess their quality before carrying out further analysis or uploading them to biodiversity information repositories.

 # Statement of need